 - maintain or help repair your facial shape due to missing teeth.

-- prevent neighboring teeth shifting.
+- prevent neighboring teeth from shifting.

-- fix any chewing issues.
+- fix chewing issues.

 - restore your smile and your confidence.

 - be carefree from a removable partial denture to the freedom of a permanent restoration.

 What is the Procedure of Getting a Fixed Bridge?